abdosaba22/Interactive-Linux-User-and-Group-Management-Tool/README.md

 ---

-## 🛠️ Prerequisites
+## 🛠️ Prerequisites (CentOS/RHEL)

 To run this script, you need:

-1.  **A Linux environment** (Tested on Ubuntu/Debian based systems).
+1.  **A CentOS or RHEL environment.**
 2.  **`whiptail` utility**: This is required for the interactive menus.
+On CentOS/RHEL, the `whiptail` utility is typically part of the `newt` package.
     ```bash
-    # Install whiptail if it's not already present
+    # Install whiptail (part of the 'newt' package) using YUM
+    sudo yum install newt -y
+    # OR, if you are on CentOS/RHEL 8 or newer, use DNF:
-    sudo apt-get update && sudo apt-get install whiptail -y
+    # sudo dnf install newt -y
     ```
 3.  **Superuser (sudo) privileges** to perform user/group modifications.